-Armed forces closing in on Mosul say they have secured about 20 villages on the outskirts of the city in the first 24 hours of an operation to retake the last major stronghold in Iraq of the Islamic State of Iraq and the Levant (ISIL) group.
+Armed forces closing in on Mosul said on Tuesday they had secured some 20 villages on the outskirts of the city in the first 24 hours of an operation to retake what is ISIL's last major stronghold in Iraq.

 The pause comes after a day of intense fighting involving air strikes, heavy artillery and ISIL car bombs.

 With a population of 1.5 million, Mosul is the largest city under the control of ISIL.
 The recapture of the city would be a "decisive moment" in war against the hardline group, according to US Defense Secretary Ash Carter.

 But the urban battle ahead - in a city four to five times larger than other towns seized by ISIL - poses not only a military challenge, but also a humanitarian one, with the United Nations warning of an exodus of up to a million people.

 "Away from the military challenges, there is a humanitarian crisis on a massive scale.
 The UN says up to 1 million people could flee the city of Mosul once the fighting intensifies, and they would be pouring into a system that is already overstretched with hundreds of thousands," Al Jazeera's Stefanie Dekker said, reporting from the Khazir frontline.

 About 4,000 to 8,000 militants are thought to be dug into Mosul while the forces assembled to drive them out are estimated at 30,000, including the Iraqi army, Kurdish peshmerga, Sunni tribal fighters and the Popular Mobilisation Forces - Shia militias groups that now have official status from Baghdad.